picocomputer/rp6502/README.md

 FFE2 - UART Rx<br>
 FFEF - Write anything here to stop 6502<br>

-## Project Status

-Hardware is tested.
-Schematic for the reference design is unlikely to change.

-Graphics Mode 0, aka Color ANSI Terminal, is working.
-USB keyboard works.
-EhBASIC works.

-Addressable-memory graphics modes are not yet implemented.

-Sound is not yet implemented.

-Filesystem is not yet implemented.

 ## Hardware Notes

 The PIX port will likely be "jumpered" into a high-speed graphics bus.
 However, work on this hasn't started so I left these pins exposed in case someone comes up with a better use for it.